Klasa C

 Klasa C represents the ninth and lowest level of the Polish football hierarchy.
 The existence of the Klasa C is not common in Poland.
-In the 2020-21 season, the above-mentioned league existed only in the Lesser Poland and Silesian voivodships.
+In the 2020–21 season, the above-mentioned league existed only in the Lesser Poland and Silesian voivodeships.
 Teams promoted from Klasa C move up to Klasa B.

 From 2008 to 2010, the Klasa C was the tenth level in the Lesser Poland.